erhant/project-euler/ethernaut/18-Magic-Number.md

 })
 ```

 The returned object in console will have a `contractAddress` if everything goes well.
-You can confirm that the bytecode is correct by checking it on <https://rinkeby.etherscan.io/>, and look at the opcodes by clicking "Switch To Opcodes View" button.
-Afterwards, just set the solver and submit!
+You can confirm that the bytecode is correct by checking it on <https://rinkeby.etherscan.io/>, and look at the opcodes by clicking "Switch To Opcodes View" button under the "Contract" tab.
+Afterwards, just set the solver to this contract address and submit!